kflip/RedmineConnection/README.md

 # Usage

-Rename Settings.plist.example into Settings.plist and it this file to the project.
+Rename Settings.plist.example into Settings.plist and add this file to the project.